cristine-c/codepath-prework/README.md

 - curated playlists with song recs
 - create blends with friends

+I would like to build an app that allows the user to keep track of their skincare/beauty products and also document their journey using selfies to record their efficacy.
+Users would be able to list the products they used for their daytime and nighttime routines.
+They would also be able to browse through their selfies in chronological order to see how each product has impacted their skin's health.
+Users would also be able to organize their products by type (cleansers, toners, etc.) and expiration or purchase date.

 ## Notes

 I had trouble navigating the Xcode IDE to correctly connect logic to the button.